rayyansidat869-cyber/my-projects/README.md

 # Tic Tac Toe Game 🎮

-A browser-based Tic Tac Toe game with Easy and Hard AI modes.
+A browser-based Tic Tac Toe game with Easy and Hard And Impossible AI modes.
 Built using HTML, CSS, and JavaScript.

 ## Features
 - Player vs Computer